MarkusMaal2/login-backend/README.md

-# Login system REST API
+# Notes system REST API
-Back-end for the login system, which allows to add/remove users, in addition to logging in and logging out.
+Back-end for the notes system, which allows to add/remove users, in addition to logging in, managing notes, and logging out.

 ## Base URL
 http://localhost:8080/